Frequently Asked Questions

 Can I Request Additional Processing Volume?

-The bank is able to accomodate monthly volume increases every three months.
+The bank is able to accommodate monthly volume increases every three months.
 Typically the approval is contingent on your business’ credit card processing reflecting low and stable levels of chargebacks.

 What Is An Acceptable Chargeback Ratio?